bergercookie/asm-lsp/README.md

 ### Precompiled Binaries

-Download an uncompress the appropriate precompiled binaries from the project's [releases page](https://github.com/bergercookie/asm-lsp/releases).
+Download and uncompress the appropriate precompiled binaries from the project's [releases page](https://github.com/bergercookie/asm-lsp/releases).

 ## Set up as a language server